rm511130/Physna_Training/README.md

 </details>

-5. If the 17 files were successfully loaded, please update the [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing) with an "x" in the row and column that corresponds to your Workshop Task 3.
+5. If the 17 files were successfully loaded, please update the [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing) with an "x" in the row and column that corresponds to your Workshop Lab 3.

-6. Congratulations: you have completed _Task 3_ of the Workshop.
+6. Congratulations: you have completed _Lab 3_ of the Workshop.

 ---
 ## 4. Advanced 3D Geometric Search<a name="3D_Geometric_Search"><a/>